wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-open-distro.rst

 ----------------

 .. warning::
-  Since Wazuh 3.12.0 release, regardless of the Elastic Stack version, the location of the Wazuh Kibana plugin configuration file has been moved from the ``/usr/share/kibana/plugins/wazuh/wazuh.yml``, for the version 3.11.x, and from the ``/usr/share/kibana/plugins/wazuh/config.yml``, for the version 3.10.x or older, to the ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml``.
+  Since Wazuh 3.12.0 release, regardless of the Elastic Stack version, the location of the Wazuh Kibana plugin configuration file has been moved from ``/usr/share/kibana/plugins/wazuh/wazuh.yml``, for the version 3.11.x, and from ``/usr/share/kibana/plugins/wazuh/config.yml``, for the version 3.10.x or older, to ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml``.

 #.
 Copy the Wazuh Kibana plugin configuration file to its new location.
 This step is not needed for upgrades from 3.12.x to 3.13.x: